Brit Marling

-Brit Heyworth Marling (born August 7, 1982) is an American actress and screenwriter.
+Brit Marling (born August 7, 1982) is an American actress and screenwriter.
 She rose to prominence after starring in several films that premiered at the Sundance Film Festival, including Sound of My Voice (2011), Another Earth (2011), and The East (2013), each of which she co-wrote in addition to playing the lead role.
-She co-created, wrote, and starred in the Netflix series The OA, which debuted in 2016.
+She co-created, wrote, and starred in the mystery series The OA (2016–2019), and the thriller miniseries A Murder at the End of the World (2023).

-Early life and education
+Early life

-Marling was born in Chicago, Illinois, the daughter of property developer parents John and Heidi Marling.
+Marling was born on August 7, 1982, in Chicago, Illinois, the daughter of property developer parents John and Heidi Marling.
 She was named "Brit" after her Norwegian maternal great-grandmother.
 She has a sister, Morgan.
 Marling grew up in Winnetka, Illinois, and Orlando, Florida, where she attended the arts program at Dr. Phillips High School.
 Marling was interested in acting, but her parents encouraged her to focus on academics.
-She graduated from Georgetown University in 2005 with degrees in economics and studio art, and was her class valedictorian.
+She graduated from Georgetown University in 2005 with degrees in economics and studio art, graduating top of her class and being her class valedictorian.